 making €1,410 in total, or €705 per person.

 Ile de Re route guide

-The network of bike routes is so dense that you can easily get from village to village.
+The network of bike paths is so dense that you can easily get from village to village.
 The cycle paths are mostly traffic free but you will be riding on the road in the villages themselves.
 You can download a full bike route from the Ile de Re official tourist board website.
 The map below shows the positions of the villages and the sheer flatness of the island.
 Rollerbladers (inline skaters) use the bike paths too because most of them are well surfaced and smooth.
-We also offer a Google Ile de Re Map for your use.
+We also offer a Google Ile de Re map for your use.

-In the table below are links to the websites of the 10 island villages and others that you may need to plan your holiday, including La Rochelle on the mainland, and the less occupied Ile de Oleron to the south of the Ile de Re.
+In the table below are links to the websites of the 10 island villages and others that you may need to plan your holiday, including La Rochelle on the mainland, and the less populated Ile d'Oleron to the south of the Ile de Re.
 The website for the whole island is comprehensive but slow and frustrating while the smaller village sites are more friendly and just as informative.
-If you explore them you will discover all that the island offers, from old fortresses and medieval fish locks to Abbey ruins, German pillboxes and lighthouses.
+If you explore them you will discover all that the island offers, from old fortresses and medieval fish locks to abbey ruins, German pillboxes and lighthouses.
 There are many sailing clubs and you can also go out to sea on a catamaran or a motorised cruise.